MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/css/calc-function.md

 100% * 1 / 4 | Multiplication | Product of taking 1/4th of total (25%)
 100vw / 2 | Division | Quotient of 100 viewport width and 2

+> [!NOTE]
-> NOTE:  The + and - operators must always be surrounded by whitespace.
+>  The + and - operators must always be surrounded by whitespace.
 For example, `calc(100% -25px)` is parsed as a percentage followed by a negative length, an invalid expression, while `calc(100% - 25px)` is a percentage followed by a minus sign and a length.
 Negative lengths can be used, for example, `calc(25px + -50%)` is treated as a length followed by a plus sign and a negative percentage.

 ## Using calc() to find the vertical center